 Course committee which monitors student feedback on module delivery.

-The Course Committee is responsible for the operational management coordination of the course.
-The Course Committee considers the course in term of statutes, regulations and provisions of the University.
-The Course Committee meets at least three times each academic year, an responsible for the monitoring and development of the course.
-Your cohort wil asked to elect two members of your student group to act as course representative this committee.
-The Course Committee will be as follows: ominee The Course Leader The Course Administrator Module leaders Members of the academic staff of SADBE may be appointed as appropriate or as a reflection of their module contribution A maximum of two representatives from each cohort of students enrolled on the Masters pathway elected by the cohort.
+The Course Committee is responsible for the operational management and coordination of the course.
+The Course Committee considers the course in term of the statutes, regulations and provisions of the University.

+The Course Committee meets at least three times each academic year, and is responsible for the monitoring and development of the course.
+Your cohort will be asked to elect two members of your student group to act as course representatives to this committee.

+The Course Committee will be as follows:

+The Head of Civil Engineering or his/her nominee

+The Course Leader

+The Course Administrator

+Module leaders

+Members of the academic staff of SADBE may be appointed as appropriate or as a reflection of their module contribution

+A maximum of two representatives from each cohort of students enrolled on the Masters pathway elected by the cohort.

 There are External Examiners, one of whom is an academic, and they submit an annual report on the standards and quality of the course.

-The Joint Board of Moderators (JBM) of the Engineering Council accredits the course.
+The Joint Board of Moderators (JBM) of the Engineering Council accredits the course and complies with the Joint Board of Moderators' (JBM) requirements.

 The subject benchmarks of the Quality Assurance Agency have been incorporated into the course's learning outcomes.

-15. Assessment regulations This course is subject to the University's Common Assessment Regulations located in its Quality Handbook .
-Any course specific assessment features are described below: There are no course specific exceptions from the University regulations.
-16. Additional Information Collaborative partner(s): None Course referenced to national QAA Benchmark Statements: Engineering Course recognised by: Joint Board of Moderators Date implemented: Any additional information: September 2017 Confirmed for 2017-18 delivery
+15. Assessment regulations

+This course is subject to the University's Common Assessment Regulations located in its Quality Handbook.
+Any course specific assessment features are described below:

+There are no course specific exceptions from the University regulations.

-See also the Course specification for the MSc Structural Engineering with Materials.
+16. Additional Information Collaborative partner(s): None Course referenced to national QAA Benchmark Statements: Engineering Course recognised by: Joint Board of Moderators Date implemented: September 2012, updated May 2016, Updated May 2017 for implementation 2017-18 Any additional information: See also the Course specification for the MSc Structural Engineering with MSc Structural Engineering with Management.